-The Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection notice was previously published in the Federal Register on July 16, 2013, at 78 FR 42537, allowing for a 60-day public comment period.
-USCIS received one comment for this information collection.
-A discussion of the comments and USCIS' responses are addressed in item 8 of the supporting statement that can be viewed at: http://www.regulations.gov.
+The Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS) will be submitting the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+The information collection notice is published in the Federal Register to obtain comments from the public and affected agencies.
+Comments are encouraged and will be accepted for sixty days until September 16, 2013.

-All submissions received must include the agency name, OMB Control Number and Docket ID.
-Regardless of the method used for submitting comments or material, all submissions will be posted, without change, to the Federal eRulemaking Portal at http://www.regulations.gov, and will include any personal information you provide.
+All submissions received must include the agency name and Docket ID.
+Regardless of the method used for submitting comments or material, all submissions will be posted, without change, to the Federal eRulemaking Portal at www.Regulations.gov, and will include any personal information you provide.
 Therefore, submitting this information makes it public.
-You may wish to consider limiting the amount of personal information that you provide in any voluntary submission you make to DHS.
-For additional information please read the Privacy Act notice that is available via the link in the footer of http://www.regulations.gov.
+You may wish to consider limiting the amount of personal information that you provide in any voluntary submission you make Start Printed Page 42538to DHS.
+DHS may withhold information provided in comments from public viewing that it determines may impact the privacy of an individual or is offensive.
+For additional information, please read the Privacy Act notice that is available via the link in the footer of www.Regulations.gov.